This quote. It is so simple and at the same time so profoundly true.

 I started this blog a bit by accident and not fully confident that I wanted to dive in.
 Still, something deep inside me knew that to further process, heal and move forward into my forties, I must write.
 That voice told me to keep pressing in and away from the doubt and fear.
 To write IT.
 To write THAT.
 To write ALL of it...
 AND share.

-This is the year I turn 40, roughly 3 months from now.
+This was the year I turned 40.
 Its been a year of big internal shifts and external changes.
 In the pages of this blog, I will write about all of THAT.

 The year I turned 40,

-*I found the work I am called to, a vocation in inquiry/life coaching, and pursued it.
+-I found the work I am called to, a vocation in life coaching, and pursued it.

 My intention is to write about all of that, piece by piece.

-...to dig deeply, to share honestly, and to sharpen my own lens as I look further into the year I turn 40.
+...to dig deeply, to share honestly, and to sharpen my own lens as I look further into my forties.